GorillaStack Is Hiring Developers20 Jun 2018

 Benefits of Using Cloud Automation – EC2 Scheduler15 Jul 2018

-A few weeks ago Peter Shi, the main man when it comes to Cost Optimization for AWS in APAC, ran an awesome workshop where participants from some of the largest organizations in Australia got to take part in discussing and recommending their most treasured DevOps tools when it comes to cost optimization.
+A few weeks ago, Peter Shi (the main man when it comes to Cost Optimization strategy for AWS in APAC) ran an awesome workshop on DevOps.
+Participants from some of the largest organizations in Australia took part in discussing and recommending their most treasured DevOps tools when it comes to cloud cost optimization.

-Organizations that are planning a migration use AWS Application and Discovery service to identify and map applications that are running on-prem.
+AWS Application and Discovery service help organizations that are planning a migration to identify and map applications that are running on-prem.

-Armed with that information, organizations can then plan for what they’re new environment will look like once it moves into the cloud using other migration tools.
+Armed with that information, organizations can plan for what their new environment will look like once it moves into the cloud using other migration tools.

 Migrate databases to AWS using AWS Database Migration Service.
 One major upside is that the database remains fully functional during migration so there’s minimal downtime.